Mindset is probably more important than any outward tips I could give you about intimacy and relationship communication.

 So that we don’t express it outwardly.

-And then don’t feel awesome about the sex lives we’re living.
+And then don’t feel awesome about what's going on in our relationships.

-You might try things like finally deciding to say something or setting goals or creating positive affirmations … or even things like reading books, listening to podcasts or trying different tactics or toys … but it doesn’t work … or it doesn’t work for very long … and you end up feeling frustrated and stuck.
+You might try things like finally deciding to say something or setting goals or creating positive affirmations … or even things like reading books, listening to podcasts or trying different communication skills … but it doesn’t work … or it doesn’t work for very long … and you end up feeling frustrated and stuck.

 This is because the unconscious stories run your life … and you’re not alone in this because it happens to everyone in different ways.